Creephedge Lane, Rettendon Common, Chelmsford

 Art, Nature, Traditional

-*Plant material may be used as part of the process.
-Any plant material that is carried onto site must be in a sealed plastic bag or container for plant health reasons.
-Some types of plant are strictly prohibited, and you will be contacted nearer the time regarding this.
+Please note that this is for the afternoon session.
+This workshop is an introduction to the ways plant-made dyes can be used for printing on paper and fabric.
+Explore Hyde Hall and take inspiration from the source of your materials to create something truly special*. *Plant material may be used as part of the process.
+Any plant material that is carried onto the site must be in a sealed plastic bag or container for plant health reasons.
+Some types of plants are strictly prohibited, and you will be contacted nearer the time regarding this.
+Tutor: Edwina Hughes has done extensive research on the extraction of colour from plants to make natural dyes for eco printing.
+Focused on sustainability, she spends much of her time rewilding around her home to cultivate dye plants.
+Arrival Information:

-• Please arrive 15 mins before the start of the workshop to allow time to register your arrival and make your way to the classroom.
+Please arrive 15 minutes before the start of the workshop to allow time to register your arrival and make your way to the classroom.

-• This workshop will take place in the Clore Learning Centre, which is located at the top of the hill, adjacent to the Gardeners Rest Restaurant.
+This workshop will take place in the Clore Learning Centre, which is located at the top of the hill, adjacent to the Gardeners Rest Restaurant.
 There is a mobility vehicle available to transport participants to the top of the hill if necessary.

 For this workshop:

-• There will be tea/coffee available throughout.
+There will be tea/coffee available throughout.
 Additionally, all the taps in the learning centre provide drinking water, so we suggest the use of a reusable water bottle throughout the day.

-• You are welcome to stay in the gardens afterwards should you wish to stop for lunch and a wander round.
+You are welcome to stay in the gardens afterwards, should you wish to stop for lunch and a wander round.

 Additional info